gerold-penz/gp-contacts-organizer/README.md

-# GP Address Butler
+# GP Contacts Organizer for Nextcloud

-Web app for managing adresses.
-Ideal for Nexcloud contacts or any other CardDAV server.
+The “Contacts Organizer” is a web app for managing/organizing Nextcloud contacts.